jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This section discusses possible security issues, and their possible solutions, of a complaint FBL address header.

 ## Attacks on the FBL address
-Like any other email address, a complaint FB address can be an attack vector for malicious emails.
+Like any other email address, a complaint FBL address can be an attack vector for malicious emails.
-For example, complaint FB addresses can be flooded with spam.
+For example, complaint FBL addresses can be flooded with spam.
 This is an existing problem with any existing email address and is not created by this document.

 The e-mail sender must take appropriate measures.